 3 - Chop veggies: asparagus, artichokes, shallots, and garlic.
 Cut up the bread and thaw the peas (if frozen).

-5 – While the asparagus is baking, prepare the croutons.
+5 - While the asparagus is baking, prepare the croutons.
 In a large bowl, combine rye bread, olive oil, garlic, salt and pepper.
 Mix until the bread is coated.
-Spread the bread chunks out on a lined baking sheet in a single layer and bake for about 15 minutes, or until the bread is crispy and amazing.
+Spread the bread chunks out on a

 7 - Serve: In a large bowl, combine the farro (or wheat berries), roasted asparagus, artichokes, and peas.
 Pour over the dressing and mix well.
 Top with rye bread croutons, mint, green onions and feta!